browserengineering/book/book/invalidation.md

         # ...
 ```

-However, if you try them, these changes don't actually work, because
+But don't run your browser with these changes just yet!
+By reusing
-reusing a layout object also means we are running `layout` multiple
+layout objects, we end up running `layout` multiple times on the same
-times on the same object.
-That's not what we were doing before, and it
+object.
+That's not what the `layout` method expects, so it causes all
+sorts of weird behavior.

-doesn't work.
-For example, after the `DocumentLayout` creates its
+For example, after the `DocumentLayout` creates its child
-child `BlockLayout`, it *appends* it to the `children` array:
+`BlockLayout`, it *appends* it to the `children` array:

 ``` {.python file=lab15}
 class DocumentLayout: